riceluxs1t/KBOPrediction/README.md

 The builder.py constructs the neural network that takes in the above format of data to be trained and predict the result of the game.

-When taking the individual team data, as we are not distinguishing the team specific statistics, auto encoder & decoder were used to get rid of such uncertainty then passed on to neural network.
+When taking the individual team data, as we are not distinguishing the team specific statistics, auto encoder was used to get rid of such uncertain factors then passed on to the SeLU layers.

 The number of layers can't be decided by the user yet but we are planning on letting the user take care of such details.